Is my will valid? Is it up to date? What happens if I don't have a will? Who should I name as my executor?

 With over 25 years as a lawyer in Saskatoon, Connie is a skilled and practical advisor, supporting clients to navigate legal matters with ease in Estate Administration, Estate Planning, Real Estate and Small Business matters.
 Whether it is advising an executor, preparing wills, assisting with a real estate transaction or advising on a business startup, she knows that responding promptly and directly with her clients is important and she makes the needs of her clients a priority.

 Connie is an experienced lawyer, negotiator and dispute resolution specialist in Separation, Divorce and Custody disputes as well as Estates and Family Business disputes.
 She is a collaboratively certified practitioner, has served as President of Collaborative Lawyers of Saskatchewan and is a member of the International Academy of Collaborative Professionals.
 She is passionate in her desire to assist clients to resolve conflict in a respectful and cost effective manner.
 She knows it is important to her clients to have a strong advocacy and good advice to ensure their needs are met in fair settlements.

 Connie has been recognized by Canada's Lexpert peer surveys as one of Canada's Leading Practitioners in the area of Family Law.

-Originally from Calgary where she obtained a degree in political science from the University of Calgary, Alana Wakula came to Saskatoon as a single mother with her young son to study law, earning her LL.
-B from the University of Saskatchewan in 2009.
-Following a year of articles with the Swift Current office of Legal Aid Saskatchewan, Alana joined the Saskatchewan Bar in 2010, and began practicing law in Saskatoon with a view to making Saskatchewan her new home.
+Originally from Calgary where she obtained a degree in political science from the University of Calgary, Alana came to Saskatoon as a single mother to study law, earning her LLB from the University of Saskatchewan in 2009.
+Following a year of articles in Swift Current with Legal Aid Saskatchewan, Alana joined the Saskatchewan bar in 2010 and began practicing law in Saskatoon where she has made her new home.